Afghanistan Women's cricket team on being let down by international community - 'We are forgotten'

 Cricket has been a beacon of hope in Afghanistan for much of the 21st century.

 When a ban on the sport was lifted by the Taliban in 2000, it developed significantly.
-Its vicinity to India and Pakistan helped the game grow in popularity, particularly among refugees in Peshawar.
+Its proximity to India and Pakistan helped the game grow in popularity, particularly among refugees in Peshawar.

 Fast forward to June 2017 and the Afghanistan Cricket Board (ACB) persuaded the International Cricket Council (ICC) to award it full member status, entitling the national men's team to participate in official Test matches.